Jmelgar1014/budget-dash/tasks.md

-[x]modify recent transactions for better responsive design []fix header in layout to add hamburger menu to free space on header []add better error handling to exportData function in transactions page []better filtering and order of data in exported csv file []need to fix export function(if console log is not printed it wont export)
+[x]modify recent transactions for better responsive design []fix header in layout to add hamburger menu to free space on header []add better error handling to exportData function in transactions page [x]better filtering and order of data in exported csv file [x]need to fix export function(if console log is not printed it wont export) []add confirmation when deleting transactions
+[x]add toast or alert when successfully deleting transaction or adding transaction []fix transaction type as savings adding to the balance instead of removing from balance []improve skeleton ui to match based off screen size